isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-treatment-in-tacoma/index.md

 These chemicals are applied to affected areas, targeting bed bugs in their hiding spots.

 Multiple treatments may be required to ensure complete eradication.
-4. **Steam Treatments**: [High-temperature steam](https://pestpolicy.com/best-bed-bug-steamer/)is used to kill bed bugs on contact.
+4. **Steam Treatments**: [High-temperature steam](https://pestpolicy.com/best-bed-bug-steamer/)isused to kill bed bugs on contact.
 This method is particularly useful for treating mattresses, furniture, and other areas where chemicals cannot be applied.
 5. **Encasements**: Special bedbug-proof covers are used for mattresses and box springs.

 These encasements trap any remaining bed bugs, preventing them from feeding and eventually killing them.